A223D/MaskUpAI/README.md

 ## Inspiration
 The inspiration behind MaskUpAI was creating a difference on both the high levels and the grassroots level.
 At the grassroots level, we could make sure that people are wearing masks before entering a business or schools.
 This is especially relevant now as the fear COVID is going down.
-Whether or not it seems scary, it is a deadly diseases that has killed far more people than necessary.
+Whether or not it seems scary, it is a deadly disease that has killed far more people than necessary.

 At a higher level, we could inform governments on how many people are not wearing masks in an area.
-This would help them know where to properly enforce mask regulations and educate people on why they are required.
+This would help them know where to properly enforce mask regulations and educate people on why masks are required.

 ## What it does
 MaskUpAI is a small device which consists of a raspberry pi which is connected to a camera and a speaker.
 This raspberry pi is running a tensorflow model which can differentiate between people who are wearing a mask and people who are not.
-Many of these small and cost-effective devices can be placed outside multiple businesses.
+Many of these **small and cost-effective devices** can be placed outside multiple businesses and schools in an area.

 When the device senses that a person is not wearing a mask, a message is played through the speaker requesting that person to wear a mask and come back.
 Simultaneously, the raspberry pi sends a request to a Linode cloud computer running a server using Node and Express, which in turns updates a variable in the Google Firebase realtime database: